How Coronavirus Spreads: A Cough In Your Face ... Or A Kiss On Your Cheek

 While there's no way for health authorities to regulate family interactions, steps can be taken to reduce the likelihood of close contact in crowds.

-WHO says that social distancing measures, as when China extended the national lunar new year holiday to keep people from traveling or working, closed offices and canceled public transportation, have helped slow the transmission of the disease there.
+The WHO says that social-distancing measures — as when China extended the national Lunar New Year holiday to keep people from traveling or working, closed offices and canceled public transportation — have helped slow the transmission of the disease there.
 Such steps could be effective in other countries, including the U.S., where the virus is spreading in some communities.

-Researchers looking back on prior outbreaks, such as the 1957 pandemic flu and the 2003 SARS (severe acute respiratory syndrome) epidemic, found that public health policies that kept people from gathering in public spaces — such as closing schools and canceling big events — helped slow the spread of disease.
+Researchers looking back at prior outbreaks, such as the 1957 flu pandemic and the 2003 SARS epidemic, found that public health policies that kept people from gathering in public spaces — such as closing schools and canceling big events — helped slow the spread of disease.

 In the current outbreak, the evidence for the way the coronavirus has spread comes from analyzing case clusters in China.
-Findings were published on February 28 in a report fromf the World Health Organization-China joint mission.
+Findings were published on Feb.
+28 in a report from the WHO-China joint mission.

-In mid-February, a team of international experts visited areas in China hard-hit by the coronavirus.
+In mid-February, a team of international experts visited areas in China hard hit by the coronavirus.
 The mission was co-led by Aylward and Wannian Liang, head of the expert panel for China's National Health Commission.

 The team toured hospitals, health clinics and community centers to determine how the coronavirus is spreading in China.

 Aylward says the pattern of family spread could be a big reason for China's apparent success in slowing the spread of the virus.
-Once one member of a family is infected, it's usually easy to find other family members who may have had close contact, then put them in quarantine for 14 days.
+Once one member of a family is infected, it's usually easy to find other family members who may have had close contact and then put them in quarantine for 14 days.

-Data from China's government shows that their coronavirus infection rates peaked in late January and have declined ever since.
+Data from China's government show that the country's coronavirus infection rates peaked in late January and have declined ever since.

-Outside of China, much of the spread has come from mass gatherings.
-On the Diamond Princess cruise ship, more than 700 passengers and crew caught coronavirus.
+Outside China, much of the spread has come from mass gatherings.
+On the Diamond Princess cruise ship, more than 700 passengers and crew members caught the coronavirus.
 More than 2,000 infections have been linked to a church group in South Korea.

-"It's very much driven by the context of a gathering" and how people disperse after it's over, , spreading it to other individuals or groups, says Dr. Michael Ryan, executive director of the WHO Health Emergencies Programme, said at a press conference on February 24.
+"It's very much driven by the context of a gathering" and how people disperse after it's over, spreading it to other individuals or groups, said Dr. Michael Ryan, executive director of the WHO Health Emergencies Programme, at a press conference on Feb.
+24.

-There is some encouraging news about coronavirus spread.
+There is some encouraging news about the coronavirus' spread.
 So far, it seems to spread less easily than flu or measles.

-"With influenza, people who are infected but not yet sick are major drivers of transmission, which does not appear to be the case for COVID-19," said WHO director-general Tedros Adhanom Ghebreyesus at a press conference on March 3.
-And the measles virus is so contagious that droplets can survive in the air for 2 hours.
+"With influenza, people who are infected but not yet sick are major drivers of transmission, which does not appear to be the case for COVID-19," said WHO Director-General Tedros Adhanom Ghebreyesus at a news conference on March 3.
+And the measles virus is so contagious that droplets can survive in the air for two hours.

 And you should definitely think twice before kissing.
-French health minister Olivier Veran has advised people to cut back on cheek kissing, a common greeting known as "la bise."
+French Health Minister Olivier Véran has advised people to cut back on cheek kissing, a common greeting known as la bise.
 Even a kiss on the cheek from a coronavirus case could leave droplets that you would breathe in.

-Seema Lakdawala, a virologist at University of Pittsburgh, studies how viruses spread — and what can limit them.
+Lakdawala, the University of Pittsburgh virologist, studies how viruses spread — and what can limit them.

-She has some simple tips for stopping the spread of coronavirus or any other virus at home if someone is sick:
+She has some simple tips for stopping the spread of the coronavirus or any other virus at home if someone is sick:

-If you're sick, don't let your droplets circulate: Cough or sneeze inside your t-shirt.
-If that's not an option, try to catch your droplets in your elbow or into a tissue instead. f you're sick, don't let your droplets circulate when you cough or sneeze.
-If you're wearing a T-shirt, try pulling up the collar and coughing or sneezing into it (although a good sneeze will require a change of wardrobe.)
-If that's not an option, try to catch the droplets in your elbow or a tissue instead.
+If you're sick, don't let your droplets circulate: Cough or sneeze inside your T-shirt by pulling up the collar (although a good sneeze will require a change of wardrobe).
+If that's not an option, try to catch your droplets in your elbow or into a tissue instead.

 - Keep air circulating.
 Dispersing droplets can keep you from getting a hefty, infectious dose.
-Open a window, turn on a fan.
+Open a window; turn on a fan.

 - Use a humidifier.
 Keeping the humidity up will keep the protective membranes in your nose from drying out, which makes them less effective as they try to keep pathogens out.
 Mid-range humidity also appears to cause some viruses to decay faster.

-- Clean surfaces: Household disinfectants, like bleach and alcohol-based cleaners, can kill the virus on tables, phones and other surfaces you regularly touch.
+- Clean surfaces.
+Household disinfectants, such as bleach and alcohol-based cleaners, can kill the virus on tables, phones and other surfaces you regularly touch.

 - Don't share a cup.
 Don't share eating utensils.
 Don't share a toothbrush.
 In fact, don't share anything that comes in direct contact with your mouth or nose.

-- And of course, wash your hands: Use soap and water (or a hand sanitizer that's 60% alcohol) and make sure you wash all the nooks and crannies.
+- And of course, wash your hands.
+Use soap and water (or a hand sanitizer that's 60% alcohol), and make sure you wash all the nooks and crannies.